bjarneo/nanon/README.md

-With nanon you can effortlessly transpile ES6/ES2017 to a ES5 UMD bundle --
+UMD Bundler
+--

 This CLI aims to solve my personal UMD bundling.
-It will transpile ES6/ES2017 to ES5 and rewrite ES6/ES2017 library calls to use polyfills provided by the Google Closure Compiler runtime.

-Preact and React is now supported!
+It makes it possible to transpile and bundle ES6/ES2017, React, and Preact with ease just by running one command.

-Behind the scenes this wrapper uses webpack and google closure compiler.
+Behind the scenes this wrapper uses Webpack and Google Closure Compiler.

 [What is UMD?](https://github.com/umdjs/umd)